Implicit Quantile Networks For Emulation in Jet Physics: Discussion

 \section{Discussion}

 We have demonstrated the efficacy of IQNs for sampling from conditional densities.
 Moreover, the same model can be used to approximate the densities themselves.
 We have demonstrated that one can model the conditional probability distributions in the output space $\bm{y}$ by four independent deep neural networks.
 We also demonstrated that one can train a single network to accomplish the same task.
 The \iqnfour~and \iqnone~models yield excellent results over most of the jet phase space with small deviations where we expect to see them, namely, where there are comparatively fewer training data for $p_T$ and $m$, or where the modeling of detector shape effects in $\eta$ is difficult.
 It is likely, however, that these effects could be reduced by suitable adjustments to the training data, for example, by modeling the residuals $(\bm{\delta y} = \bm{y} - \bm{x})$ rather than the ratios.

+The choice of using a model in the style of \texttt{IQNx1}~ or \texttt{IQNx4}~ would depend on the specific use case.
+Based on the results obtained here the single model version is slightly more performant.
+This is likely due to information shared between the four different prediction modes, but this may not always be the case.
+Indeed, if independence between the different predictions is absolutely required, having separate network is a necessity as there is always the potential for small correlations in the single model method.
+Thus, the choice of model should be made based on the specific use case and its requirements.

-We introduced a novel regularization term that mitigates quantile crossing without interfering with the convergence of the network training.
+We also introduced a novel regularization term that mitigates quantile crossing without interfering with the convergence of the network training.
+For the particular tasks considered, we found that this term did not have a measurable impact.
+It is still in principle useful though, and may be of use in tasks with more complex distributions or with less training data.